djcloudking/djcloudking/README.md

-## Hello there 👋 Thanks for reading my GitHub profile
+## Hello there 👋 I am [DJ'](https://cloudwithdj.com/)

+---

 This is like my introduction to you.

 🔭 I am Djakaridia Kone, also known as DJ.
 I am a Cloud Engineer, Cloud consultant, Educator, Mentor, & Advocate with experience in Cloud Consulting, DevOps, Cloud Infrastructure & Cloud Operations.

-🌱 My journey in cloud engineering has led me to develop a passion for devops, and I am now eager to show you the personal projects, outside of work, I worked on to foster my continuous learning journey.
+🌱 I am now eager to show you my journey and personal projects, outside of work.

+---

 ## Feel free to connect with me here: